- Dept Admin

 Thank you for supervising OSU physics undergraduate research projects!
 This page provides information about the thesis advisor's role in the senior thesis research project required of all Physics Majors.

 Physics majors who choose to fulfill OSU's Writing Intensive Curriculum (WIC) requirement with PH403 (Thesis) are required to conduct research on a physics-related topic by registering for 3 credits of PH401 (Research) under the guidance of a faculty mentor/advisor (you).
-Faculty mentors can reside in departments other than physics (engineering, mathematics, oceanography...).
+Faculty mentors can reside in departments other than physics (engineering, mathematics, chemistry, oceanography...).
 The physics major then uses the research project to write a thesis by enrolling in PH403 (Thesis) for 1 credit in each of Fall, Winter and Spring terms of the senior year.
 PH403 is taught by a Physics Faculty member and a TA.
 Ideally, students should begin the research before enrolling in PH403.
 They may complete the research while enrolled in PH403.
-The three PH401 credits may be distributed across multiple terms. as the mentor and student see fit, but the strong recommendation is that the research be essentially complete at the end of the winter term in which the student is enrolled in PH403.
+The three PH401 credits may be distributed across multiple terms as the mentor and student see fit, but the strong recommendation is that the research be essentially complete at the end of the winter term in which the student is enrolled in PH403.

 You and the student should agree on a project that:

 The hardest part of the thesis writing class is to get the students to revise their writing more than once.
 Mostly, they are still waiting for results at the last minute, so this makes revision difficult.
 So please push them towards early completion of the project.

-Students may wish to receive OSU's Research Fellow designation on their transcripts.
-They must post the thesis on the OSU Scholars' Archive to receive the designation and mentors must sign off on the statement on Form A (off-campus mentors may instruct the on-campus mentor or the PH403 instructor to sign off).
+Students may wish to receive OSU's Research Fellow designation on their transcripts but this designation is not connected to the PH403 course.
+They must post the thesis on the OSU Scholars' Archive to receive the designation and mentors must sign off on the statement on Form A (off-campus mentors may instruct the on-campus mentor to sign off).
 The thesis work is presented in 10-minute talk mode at a conference at the end of Spring term.